 The labour market-related data available from the Census is derived from questions 26-31, 33-38 and 40 in England and Wales (see Table 1).
 There are also two questions (40 and 41) on travel-to-work (see Table 2).
 Question 26 asks about economic activity in the week before the Census.
-The response rate to this question was 94.9 per cent - the missing 5.1 per cent of responses were imputed.
+The response rate to this question was 94.9 per cent - the missing 5.1 per cent of responses were imputed and published figures are thus for the entire population.
 Industry is derived from question 37 on the 'main activity of your employer or business'.
 Occupation is derived from questions 34 and 35.